 To ensure that you don’t lose these leads, you can use remarketed ads to keep these leads thinking about your brand.
 When they click on your ads, you can create a remarketing campaign that shows them ads for the products or services they viewed.
 This keeps your brand at the forefront of their minds.

 PPC advertising is an effective way to draw in new, credible leads for your business.
-AdWords can help you structure a campaign that effectively draws in valuable leads that convert.
+Mastering Google Ads will help you structure a campaign that effectively draws valuable leads that convert.

 It’s a great opportunity to help your business earn more conversions and grow.
 We hope you learned something new from these Google Ads tips and tricks!
 Contact us today to learn more!

 Macy is a marketing writer with over five years of experience creating content for dozens of industries including food and beverage, home services, and education.
 She also specializes in creating SEO and PPC content.
 Her work has been featured by Search Engine Journal, HubSpot, Entrepreneur, Clutch, and more.
 In her free time, Macy enjoys trying new crafts and reading comic books.